tmax818/phrg-transitioning-from-ruby-to-html/README.md

 At some point, we will want to allow others to use our applications.
 Employers, technologists, and customers will assume Web integration as a standard "first option" for delivery.
+Technologists like the word "platform" to mean "a collection of technologies and practices."
+The reason the Web _platform_ makes a good "first option" are because of these qualities like these:

+* The Web is **not bound** to a specific operating system (Windows 10, Mac, or Linux, an internet kiosk on the corner).
+Its publication standards are [open][]\: they are not the intellectual property of any business and are free for anyone to learn.
+* Web content can be enjoyed on a **variety** of browsers (Google Chrome, Microsoft Edge, Firefox, or even text-only browsers link [`links`][links])
+* Publication to the Web requires **no app store approval**: no gatekeepers, no censors!
+* Browsers automatically **integrate with accessibility features** in the operating system so that those with visual impairment can use your site
+* There is **no publishing cost** for the Web
+* Web publishing software ("web server") code has been **optimized** for decades and is **freely available** and easy to debug
+* While the rise of the iPhone and other smart devices has seen small "apps," grow in popularity, they are usually little more than thin wrappers around the venerable "browser talks to web server" architecture typical of the Web.

+Thus for your application to gain the boost made available by "standing" on the **most powerful publication medium ever realized during human civilization**, it only has to honor **one** rule: **all screens it provides must be described in HTML**.

-The web is an open platform.
-Unlike the mobile application stores, there are no gatekeepers.
-Everyone can publish applications on the web as long as they adhere to a few [open standards][].
-This takes us back to Ruby, how can our Ruby application work on the web?
+This takes us back to Ruby, how can our
+Ruby application work on the web?
 It's relatively simple-ish.
-All we need to do is adhere to the web standards.
-To be more specific our Ruby application needs to output data that can be published on the web and understood by web browsers.
-Our Ruby application needs to output HTML.

 ## Creating Web Applications Is the Art of Generating HTML